shadowsocks/shadowsocks-manager/README.md

 `ss-manager -m aes-256-cfb -u --manager-address 127.0.0.1:6001`
 2. run ssmgr with type s:
 `ssmgr -t s -s 127.0.0.1:6001 -m 0.0.0.0:6002`
 3. If you have several servers, you have to run step 1 and step 2 in every server.
+The listening address in `--manager-address` of step 1 and in `-s` of step 2 must be same.
+For security reseon, we recommend you to use `127.0.0.1` instead of `0.0.0.0`.
 4. Now you can use the plugins to manager them.
+You can read the details in plugins readme page.

 ### Donate
 If you find this project helpful, please consider making a donation: